Look: Rare photo of UAE President captures childhood memory with Sheikh Zayed

 The barrier-free system will enable motorists a smooth entry and exit at the car park

-President Sheikh Mohamed on Friday shared what could be the rarest, most heartwarming photo of him with his father, the UAE's Founding Father, the late Sheikh Zayed bin Sultan Al Nahyan.
+President Sheikh Mohamed on Friday shared what could be the rarest photo of him with his father, the late Sheikh Zayed bin Sultan Al Nahyan.

 In a special Father's Day post, the President greeted his 5.1 million X followers with a gem — a photo that captures a tender moment from his childhood.

-It is an image that speaks a thousand words about how Sheikh Zayed had been just like any other loving father: One who would take his boy out on adventures, making sure he would have precious childhood memories to look back on.
+It is an image that speaks a thousand words about how Sheikh Zayed had been just like any other loving father: One who would take his boy out on adventures — be it on land or in the waters — making sure he would have precious childhood memories to look back on.

-In the black-and-white photo, Sheikh Zayed is seen with a snorkelling mask on his head, seeming speaking to a young Sheikh Mohamed, while swimming in the waters.
+In the black-and-white photo, the UAE's Founding Father is seen with a snorkelling mask on his head, seemingly speaking to a young Sheikh Mohamed, while swimming in the waters.

 President Sheikh Mohamed shared the picture with a short, touching caption: "You will forever be our mentor, our father, and the symbol of our nation."